GluuFederation/flex/docs/admin/admin-ui/access-control.md

 ## Managing Admin UI's Policy Store

 After installation, Admin UI uses a default Policy Store (file with .cjar extension) for GUI access control.
-The logged-in user can use the [Cedarling configuration screen](./configuration.md#cedarling-configuration) to upload the new Policy Store file with .cjar extension, generated and published by the [Agama-Lab](https://cloud.gluu.org/agama-lab).
+The logged-in user can use the [Cedarling configuration screen](./configuration.md#cedarling-configuration) to upload the new Policy Store file with .cjar extension, generated and released using [Agama-Lab's](https://cloud.gluu.org/agama-lab) Policy designer.
 When the Policy Store file is uploaded, the backend parses the Policy Store to determine the roles and the role-to-scope mappings.
 The Policy Store is used for managing GUI access control.
 The aggregated role-to-scope mapping (obtained by parsing the Policy Store) ensures that only the mapped scopes are added in the authorization tokens to access the appropriate protected Config API endpoints.

 ```mermaid
 C4Context